JasonGROSSO/Moonshot-project/documents/report/written-report.md

    - Actor: User
    - Goal: Install Code Diver from the VS Code Extension Marketplace.
-   - Preconditions: User has access to VS Code and the Marketplace.
+   - Preconditions: The user has access to VS Code and the Marketplace.
    - Main Flow:
-     1. User opens the Extensions panel in VS Code.
+     1. The user opens the Extensions panel in VS Code.
-     2. User searches for "Code Diver".
+     2. The user searches for "Code Diver".
-     3. User clicks "Install".
+     3. The user clicks "Install".
    - Postconditions: Code Diver is installed and available in VS Code.

 2. Access the Graphical Interface